nsnyder1992/OrderProcessingSystem/README.md

     qty::Integer
     units::String

-### ReciepeSteps
+### RecipeSteps

-This will be a One-to-many type relationship model where there will be 1 Reciepe to many steps including prepare, utilities, and ingredients
+This will be a One-to-many type relationship model where there will be 1 Recipe to many steps including prepare, utilities, and ingredients

 Attributes:

     recipeId::Integer
     stepNum::Integer          //which step we are on
     prepareId::Integer
-    utiltityId::Integer
+    utilityId::Integer
     ingredientId::Integer
     qty::Integer
     units::String
     mixWithNext::boolean      //if true mix with the next in line, can sequence this to mix as many ingredients at one time timeToPrepare::Integer    //seconds
-    timeToFlip::Integer       //when to interupt to flip burgers, steaks,etc conccurent::boolean       //if other processes can be done conncurrently, then set to true.
+    timeToFlip::Integer       //when to interrupt to flip burgers, steaks,etc concurrent::boolean       //if other processes can be done concurrently, then set to true.
 Like waiting on brownies in the oven

-Might need to add more things above to account for more actions, but the general idea is to save the ReciepeSteps in the database to help calculate optimum amount of time and space within the Cafeteria Kitchen.
+Might need to add more things above to account for more actions, but the general idea is to save the RecipeSteps in the database to help calculate optimum amount of time and space within the Cafeteria Kitchen.

 ### User